-- 6. Overtime must be authorized by the Department Head or immediate supervisor in advance of the overtime being worked. - 7.
+Overtime must be authorized by the Department Head or immediate supervisor in advance of the overtime being worked.

 Unusual or emergency circumstances may require employees to work overtime without having prior authorization.
-Whenever such circumstances occur, the employee shall be paid overtime.
+Whenever such circumstances occur, the employee will be paid overtime at time and one-half of the employee's base hourly wage regardless of time actually worked, subject to approval by the Elected Official that called in the employee for the emergency circumstance.